Secure your private API access with NetFoundry-- AWS API Gateway example

 From the API Gateway Menu, select create.jpg

-Then Select Rest API and hit build
+Then Select Rest API Private and hit build

-Choose Rest and Example API and Private and Import
+Choose Example API

 {